 |Black, Indigenous, and People of Color (BIPOC); immigrants and refugees; women; people with disabilities; LGBTQ and gender non-conforming; rural; youth; unhoused residents; low- and moderate-income.
 Identified priority populations are based on the findings of the Analysis of Impediments to Fair Housing Choice in New Hampshire.
 Applicants may define additional priority populations with supporting data in their application.

 |The community has taken ownership of the proposed project and demonstrated the project will have support now and over the long term.

 Grants awarded under this program are provided to organizations in the form of tax credit equity, typically over a two-year period.
 Businesses with New Hampshire tax liability support awarded projects by purchasing the awardee’s credits, resulting in the nonprofit receiving a donation and the business receiving a 75 percent New Hampshire state tax credit for their contribution.
 The purchased credit can be applied against the Business Profits Tax, Business Enterprise Tax, or Insurance Premium Tax.
 The donation may also be eligible for consideration as a charitable contribution for state and federal tax purposes.

-We understand that selling tax credits can be challenging for organizations serving New Hampshire’s most vulnerable communities – hindered as they often are by geographic impediments and a lack of capacity.
-In State Fiscal Year 2023, CDFA will offer to sell up to 100% of that year’s tax credit equity, on behalf of the recipient (only for the first year for those grantees receiving two years of credits).
-Applicants wishing to sell awarded tax credits, on their own, will have the opportunity to communicate this on the application.
+We understand that raising tax credits can be challenging for organizations pursuing capacity building initiatives.
+CDFA will offer to raise up to 100% of that year’s tax credit equity on behalf of the recipient (only for the first year for those grantees receiving two years of credits).
+Applicants wishing to raise awarded tax credits on their own will have the opportunity to communicate this on the application.